ruoyao-wang/wsxzwps.github.io/index.md

 ---
 <img class="self-photo" style="float:right; padding-left:10px" src="images/IMG_0440.JPG">

-I am a second year Ph.D. student in information at University of Arizona.
+I am a third year Ph.D. student in information at University of Arizona.
 My advisor is Peter Jansen.
 I received my master degree in computer science from University of Michigan and my undergraduate degree in microelectronic engineering from Fudan University.

-My research interests are mainly in question answering and understanding how computer models reason knowledge and apply knowledge to answer questions.
-I am especially interested in multi-modal question answering and the use of virtual simulation environments for question answering model training and benchmarking.
+My research interests are mainly in especially text virtual environments or text games.
+I worked building text environments as well as the agents for these environments.
+It is still challenging for today's powerful large language models to work well in an interactive environment.
+I also work on code generation.

 Before I worked in natural language processing, I had research experiences in medical image processing and embedded systems.